magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-35480-->

-*  Magento now throws an error when a merchant creates a CMS page withte same URL as the Company Structure page.
+*  Magento now throws an error when a merchant creates a CMS page with the same URL as the Company Structure page.
 Previously, Magento displayed the CMS page instead of the Company Structure page.

 ### Configurable products